 So far, it rains every day here in eastern Oregon.
 But rain sounds more dramatic from the inside of a silnylon tent then walking outside in it.
 We packed up and were walking just after day break.

 The air pungent with the scent of sage after a good rain.
+It’s one of my favorite smells, what great way to start the day.
 We enjoyed walking old two track road as we watched clouds roll over the hills with mist rising off wet vegetation.
 Amid sun breaks and ominous clouds we started traveling down a wash.
 Met a gopher snake warming up on a cow trail in a bit of sun.
 (Reminding us of a friend’s experience in Owyhee country where he often encountered snakes on trails in the morning.)
 We’ll stay alert!

-Then we made a turn down canyon.
+Then we made a turn down canyon in what looked like an unassuming wash.
 And like so many magical canyons, this one, Painted Canyon, began to reveal its wonders.
-Colorful rocks of pink, red, maroon, turquoise, yellow, robbins egg blue, purple.
+Colorful rocks of pink, red, maroon, turquoise, yellow, robins egg blue, purple.
 Boulders and pour overs in lovely swirls and stripes.
 Fun scrambling and terrain reminiscent of much beloved canyons in Grand Staircase-Escalante National Monument (ALL 1.9 million acres BTW).

-We were thoroughly enjoying the canyon as it opened up into a world of honeycomb formations.
-Volcanic tuff with pockets, domes, and swirls of red rock.
-We took a break to enjoy breakfast just as the rain came back.
+We were thoroughly enjoying the canyon!
+Then delighted as it opened up into a world of honeycomb formations.
+Volcanic tuff with pockets, domes, and swirls of deep red rock, oranges and browns topped with black desert varnish.
+We took a break to have some breakfast, just as the rain came back.
 Yesterday’s sun umbrellas are today’s rain umbrellas.

-Just after noon the clouds gave way to sunshine and we were drying out our wet gear while eating lunch in the shade of our sun umbrellas-a new experience thanks to the ODT.
+Just after noon the clouds gave way to sunshine and we were drying out our wet gear while eating lunch in the shade of our now sun umbrellas-another new experience thanks to the ODT.

 As we walked into Three Fingers Gulch to find water, the rock walls soared 500 feet above us and the sweet descending trill of canyon wren song welcomed us.
 Red walls towering above of us, trippy lava rock under foot, groves of willows and serviceberry, and distant patches of poison ivy.
 Only halfway through the day and we were starting to understand why the Owyhee canyon country is so revered.

-With water enough until tomorrow morning, we wandered up horse-made trails to our next canyon while another round of thunder rumbled in the distance.
+With enough water to get us through snacks, dinner and breakfast, we wandered up horse-made trails to our next canyon while another round of thunder rumbled in the distance.
 Again, I was a bit on edge, but again the landscape distracted me.
 The steep sloped canyon with orange-red spires and honeycomb formations rising out of the grass.
 This majestic little place is unnamed on our maps, but Friends of the Owyhee refer to it as “Let ‘er rip Canyon”.
-It’s a spectacular surprise along the way!
+It was a spectacular surprise along our way!

 The storm cell passed and it was back to clear skies and glorious clouds with late afternoon light.
 We gained our last rise and descended by The Yellow Jacket formation into Juniper Gulch.